Svensson-Lab/AlphaLigand/README.md

 The collection of scripts in this repository predicts the structures of protein-multimers using lists of fasta files in a directory using [Slurm](https://slurm.schedmd.com/documentation.html).
+This is the release for AlphaFold version 2.2.4
 ## Installation
 Install miniconda:
 ```